AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAcc-mean()-Z
 ```
-Description   : The mean of time domain body acceleration signal captured at z axis.
+Description   : The mean of the time domain body acceleration signal captured at z axis.
-                In this Tidy Data Set the value is the average of each tBodyAcc-mean()-Z
+                In this Tidy Data Set, tBodyAcc-mean()-Z is the average for each activity
-                for each activity and each subject.
+                and each subject.
+Class         : Numeric
 Min.          : -0.15251
 1st Qu.       : -0.11207
 Median        : -0.10819